MicrosoftDocs/iis-docs/iis/develop/developing-for-ftp/how-to-use-managed-code-c-to-create-a-simple-ftp-home-directory-provider.md

     - [FTP 7.5 for IIS (x86)](https://go.microsoft.com/fwlink/?LinkId=143196)
     - [FTP 7.5 for IIS (x64)](https://go.microsoft.com/fwlink/?LinkId=143197)
 3. You must create a root folder for FTP publishing.
-4. You must use Visual Studio 2008. (> [!NOTE]
+4. You must use Visual Studio 2008.
+    > [!NOTE]
-> If you use an earlier version of Visual Studio, some of the steps in this walkthrough may not be correct.)
+    > If you use an earlier version of Visual Studio, some of the steps in this walkthrough may not be correct.
-5. A home directory for each user must be created; the code sample uses C:\Ftpusers\%*UserName*%, but you could change that as necessary.
+5. A home directory for each user must be created; the code sample uses `C:\Ftpusers\%*UserName*%`, but you could change that as necessary.

 ## Step 1: Set up the Project Environment